-If members of an ICAT have a personal relationship or multiple roles in the community, it may affect their decision-making at the ICAT table, so this should be considered.
-When members of ICAT have personal relationships or multiple roles in the community, they need to be mindful of how this could be a conflict of interest.
+If members of an ICAT have a personal relationship or multiple roles in the community, it may impact their decision-making at the ICAT table.
+When members of ICAT have personal relationships or multiple roles in the community, it is important for them to be mindful of how this could be a conflict of interest.